hbgit/flutter_a_z/README.md

 ---
 ## Álcool VS Gasolina

-- The goal of this APP is create an APP to decide the best choice analyzing the price of the Gasoline and Alcohol
+- The goal of this APP is to decide the best choice analyzing the price of the Gasoline and Alcohol

 - Some NOTES about this APP:
     - We adopt internal packages; SingleChildScrollView; and TextField;